amahfouz50/Spell_Checker/README.md

 # Spell_Checker
 An Approach for Analyzing and Correcting
-- Move dicttionary and big text to " D " partion
+- Move dicttionary and big text to " D " partition
 - Run the program